 New Zealand was not aware of the new defense pact unveiled by their friends.
 “We were not approached nor did I expect us to be“, answered the prime minister Jacinda Ardern.

-The Pacific island, whose region suffered from nuclear tests in the past, has a zero-nuclear policy.
+The country, whose region suffered from nuclear tests in the past, has a zero-nuclear policy.
 As such, Australian submarines will be banned from New Zealand waters.

 Canada didn’t ban Huawei from operating on its territory

 It also reflects their positions in the Five Eyes and their politics with China.
 Both New Zealand and Canada were softer against Beijing than the other members.
 In March 2021, New Zealand didn’t want to expand the role of the collaboration into including stances on human rights.
 It had also declined signed a joint statement denouncing the Chinese national security legislation in Hong Kong.